 But first – have you done your homework?

-In these unprecedented, extraordinary times, we function in a ‘new reality’ so the task at hand entails further reflection.
+In these unprecedented, extraordinary times, we function in a ‘new reality’ so the task at hand requires further reflection.
 Before communicating announcements – big or small – thoughtfully map out the details.

 - Ask yourself, is this the right timing to announce or launch a product or a service?
-Keep your eyes and ears peeled on news to avoid that your announcement coincides with any unfortunate events or is eclipsed by the noise in the background.
+Keep your eyes and ears peeled on news to prevent your announcement coinciding with any unfortunate event or being eclipsed by the noise in the background.

 - What’s in it for my target audience?
-Can I solve an issue or fulfil a need that they currently have?
+Can I solve an issue or fulfill a need that they currently have?

 - When you plan your key messages or storytelling, have you taken into account the current health crisis and business environment?